Pamela Jackman Alpine Clematis

 Pretty, nodding purple-blue bell flowers are produced on a vigorous vine, a great plant for the novice and expert gardener alike

 Pamela Jackman Alpine Clematis features showy nodding blue bell-shaped flowers at the ends of the branches from late spring to early summer.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The serrated compound leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Pamela Jackman Alpine Clematis is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.